USCbiostats/fmcmc/README.md

     `kernel_normal_reflective`, `kernel_unif`, `kernel_mirror`, or
     `kernel_unif_reflective`.

 All the above without requiring compiled code.
+For the latest about `fmcmc`, checkout the [NEWS.md](NEWS.md) section.

 ## Who is this for?